What is a Hallion?

 - Two 25-watt bulbs in opposite corners and you’re approaching glamour.

-My Forthcoming Book Housekeeping for Hallions
+My Book - Housekeeping for Hallions

 A handbook of domestic wisdom for the professional disorganised, the artistically inclined, and the spiritually indifferent.